rajivranjanmars/breatheFree/README.md

 This is a clone of **Frontend of webpage of ** **Breathefree**.

 ## Motivation
-When we  get this project we are begineers in javascript , so we decided to make this project on **HTML5 & CSS3** only
+When we  get this project we are begineers in javascript , so we decided to make this project on **HTML5 & CSS3** only  and still make it like original.

 ## Build status